 Detailed information about IERF services, including application forms, fees, and required documents are available at www.ierf.org/usc.

-Please contact Degree Progress email@example.com, 213.740.7070 if you have any questions, or need more information regarding prior degree verification.
+Please contact Degree Progress email@example.com, 213.740.7070 if you need more information regarding prior degree verification.

 Does USC provide answers to other Frequently Asked Questions about admissions for an International Student?